 If you want to know whether living near a school increases property values, then the answer is almost certainly, ‘Yes’.

 While most parents will be looking to buy close to quality primary and secondary schools, other parents will like the convenience of living close to any education facility, regardless of its Ofsted rating.

 This means that demand for property is high, which tends to push up values since they may not have to worry about how their child gets to and from class.
 Plus they will also be close to their friends.

-If you would like to know how much the properties in a particular area are being sold for, then you could use the figures that the Government’s Land Registry website.
+If you would like to know how much the properties in a particular area are being sold for, then you could use the figures from the Government’s Land Registry website.

 As with any house purchase, it’s important that you make a list of pros and cons beforehand, so you understand what the disadvantages of living near a school might be.

 You also need to appreciate that a house investment is for the long-term.

 Disadvantages of living near a school

 Other issues we haven’t tackled when it comes to the disadvantages of living near a school include:

 - Struggle to sell: The pool of interested buyers may be limited to those who have children.
 Others may be wary.

 - Loitering: You may find pupils hang around for much longer than you anticipate, particularly for secondary schools

 - Events: While it may be open for half a year, there will be various events including weekends and evenings that may impact on your patience.